Print

 For Filling:

-• 4 lbs. (about 9) baking apples, peeled, cored and sliced thinly
+• 4 pounds (about 9 medium) baking apples, peeled, cored, and sliced thin

 • 1 tablespoon lemon juice (about half a lemon)